All you Need to Know About Climbing Kilimanjaro.

 The in our Kilimanjaro Faq minimum age set by the National park Authorities for summiting Mt.
 Kilimanjaro is 12 years old.
 However, younger children can attempt the summit with special permission.
 Younger children can also trek on the mountain without reaching the summit.

-The number of staff that you will have depends on how much gear and weight is brought up the mountain, the route chosen and a number of days on the mountain; however a typical trek will have (per 4 persons); 1 guide, 1 assistant guide, 1 cook, 1 waiter, and 9 porters.
+The number of staff that you will have depends on how much gear and weight is brought up the mountain, the route chosen and the number of days on the mountain; however a typical trek will have (per 4 persons); 1 guide, 1 assistant guide, 1 cook, 1 waiter, and 9 porters.

 Kilimanjaro guides are trained in acute mountain sickness (AMS) and basic mountain first aid.
 However, they are not doctors or paramedics.
 Climbers are responsible for bringing their own first aid kit and medical supplies.

 Kilimanjaro guides are trained and certified by the Kilimanjaro National Park.
 They start out as porters and work their way up to assistant guide.
 When they are ready (after about 2-4 years), they go through the national park certification process.

 This is very important Kilimanjaro Faq if a client cannot walk because they are injured or sick, at least two support staff will assist this climber down.
 There is no extra charge for coming down and taken back to the hotel, but you will get no money back for those mountain days you missed, and you will be responsible for medical assistance and extra hotel nights.
 We highly recommend travel insurance to cover any medical expenses and further evacuation